RovenNorferk/Insightful-RAG-Companion/README.md

-# RAG-Powered Multi-Agent Knowledge Assistant
+# RAG-Powered Multi-Agent Q&A Assistant

 This project implements a Retrieval-Augmented Generation (RAG) system integrated with a simple agentic workflow.
 It dynamically chooses between tools like a calculator, dictionary, or a retrieval-based LLM QA pipeline to answer queries.
 The system is exposed via a minimal Streamlit web interface